+score Abitity

-- Warpstone Armour, see below Very Skilful, +2 to Combat Skill 2
+2 Warpstone Armour, see below

+3 Very Skilful, +2 to Combat Ski
-- 3

-- 4 Warpstone Charm, see below
+4 Warpstone Charm, see below

-- 5 Skilful, +1 to Combat Skill
+5 Skilful, +1 to Combat Skill

-- 6 Fast, +1 to Movement
+6 Fast, +1 to Movement

-- Mutation, see below 7
+7 Mutation, see below

-- 8 Fast, +1 to Movement
+8 Fast, +1 to Movement

-- 9 Accurate, +1 to Throwing Skill
+9 Accurate, +1 to Throwing Skill

-- Strong, +1 to Strength 10 Cool, +1 to Cool 11
+10 Strong, +1 to Strength

+11 Cool +1 to Cool

-- 12 Very Cool, +2 to Cool
+Very Cool, +2 to Cool

-- Warpstone Armour: Warpstone Armour is made with very

-special spikey bits - they have been impregnated with a form of Warpstone that acts as a deadly poison to non-Skaven creatures.
-Any creature that would normally have to roll on the Wound Table following an Attack or Tackle by a Skaven wearing Warpstone Armour is considered to be dead - a slow, painful death brought about by the effects of the Warpstone!
+Warpstone Armour: Warpstone Armour is made with very special spikey bits - they have been impregnated with a form of Warpstone that acts as a deadly poison to non-Skaven creatures.
+Any creature that would normally have to roll on the Wound Table following an Attack or Tackle by a Skaven wearing Warpstone Armour is considered to be dead - a slow painful death brought about by the effects of the Warpstone!
 In addition, Skaven with Warpstone Armour are assumed to be Defensive players, and all the rules that normally apply to Defensive players apply to them.
-Note: This is the only way Skaven can have a Defensive player in their team.

-Warpstone Charm: Warpstone Charms are made from pieces of Warpstone.
-However, they aren't worn on dinky little chains around their necks, or sewn into brooches to pin cloaks up - these pieces are literally hammered into the Skaven's skin, often about the head, so they stick out like a row of studs.
+Note: This is the only way Skaven can have a Defensive player in their team chains around their necks, or sewn into brooches to pin cloaks up - these pieces are literally hammered into the Skaven's skin, often about the head, so they stick out like a row of studs.
 A Skaven with a Warpstone Charm is allowed to use it once per game.
 This enables him to re-roll any one die throw, whether it's a throw to hit, a saving throw or whatever.